4.3.1.20 FTB payment choices for instalment individuals

 Example:

-• Matt's income is usually $35,000; however, he is likely to do overtime this year.
+- Matt's income is usually $35,000, however, they are likely to do overtime this year.

-• During the same financial year, Andrea earned $7,000 before going on leave without pay and will not go back to work before the end of June.
-She is confident her estimate will not change.
+- During the same financial year, Andrea earned $7,000 before going on leave without pay and will not go back to work before the end of June.
+Andrea is confident their estimate will not change.

-Matt and Andrea are not sure what their combined annual income will be and do not want to risk being overpaid FTB Part A, so they have selected Choice 1.
+Matt and Andrea are not sure what their combined ATI will be and do not want to risk being overpaid FTB Part A, so they have selected Choice 1.

 Choice 2